vartiaiv/Green-Learning/README.md

 - Abseil-py (command line flags compatible with Tensorflow syntax)
 - Setuptools (makes project structure setup easier aka. enchances quality of life)
 - Psutil (can be used to measure RAM peak and avg for example)
-- Torchinfo (keras like model summary for PyTorch, formerly torch-summary)
+- Pytorch-model-summary (keras like model summary for PyTorch)

 Other dependencies are installed automatically if following the setup instructions.